Compile-Time/yt-quick-actions/documentation/more-option-changes-in-youtube.md

 example.
 The main takeaway is that for this use case changes need to be accumulated in some form of state and processed as a whole, not in isolated iterations.
-Alternatively, by opening and closing the more options button it only is necessary to observe hidden changes like in "No initialization".
+Alternatively, by opening and closing the more options button it only is necessary to observe hidden changes like in the "No initialization" section.
 However, this might not work on all pages.

 ### Changes to drop-down content on the same page